Merger-induced disturbance and temporal signatures in galaxy clusters: a combined phase space and photometric analysis: Data and methods

 To quantify the time evolution, we compute the curvature of the normalized SFR history using the following estimator:

-To estimate the blue galaxy fraction in each FoF halo, we extract absolute magnitudes from the \texttt{Subhalo\-Stellar\-Photometrics} field in the group catalogs.
+To estimate the blue galaxy fraction in each FoF halo, we extract absolute magnitudes from the Subhalo\-Stellar\-Photometrics field in the group catalogs.
 Apparent magnitudes are computed based on redshift.
 To avoid the regime where observational band errors become substantial, we impose a magnitude cut at $u, g < 23, 25$, and apply the same cut to the simulations for consistency.
 We define galaxies as “blue” if their $u - g$ color is less than or equal to 0.3.
 We adopt this relatively strict color cut to avoid overestimating the blue fraction at redshifts near 0, where fainter member galaxies can enter the sample due to the apparent magnitude cut.

-\subsection{X-ray Image Generation}
+\subsection{X-ray image generation}

+We select the progenitors of the 352 primary zoom-in halos from TNG-Cluster at redshift $z = 0.2$ (snapshot 84) and download their cutout files, which contain only the high-resolution particles associated with these halos.
+We adopt $z = 0.2$ as our reference redshift for practical reasons: the hot gas can be identified using the GFM\_CoolingRate field, which is only stored at a small set of snapshots in TNG-Cluster (e.g.\ $z = 0.0$, 0.1, 0.2, 0.3), and the merger trees at $z = 0.2$ still provide a long enough future time span ($\gtrsim 1\,\mathrm{Gyr}$ after this snapshot) to track mergers for our choice of $\tau = 1\,\mathrm{Gyr}$ in the merger scores.

-We select the progenitors of the 352 primary zoom-in halos from TNG-Cluster at redshift 0.2 (snapshot 84) and download their cutout files, which contain only the high-resolution particles associated with these halos.
-X-ray photon maps are generated using \texttt{pyXSIM} \citep{pyXSIM} and \texttt{SOXS} \citep{SOXS}, with the instrument configuration set to \texttt{chandra\_acisi\_cy22}, assuming an exposure time of 2000 ks and an effective collecting area of 600~$\mathrm{cm}^2$.
-The Chandra instrument provides a pixel resolution of 0.492 arcsec and a field of view (FOV) of 20.008 arcmin.
-The simulated X-ray images are produced in the soft band, restricting photon energies to 0.1-2.0 keV.
+X-ray photon maps are generated using pyXSIM \citep{pyXSIM} and SOXS \citep{SOXS}, with the instrument configuration set to chandra\_acisi\_cy22, assuming an exposure time of 2000 ks and an effective collecting area of 600 cm$^2$.
+The Chandra ACIS-I array has a field of view of $16.9\times16.9$ arcmin.
+In SOXS, the chandra\_acisi\_cy22 configuration corresponds to a square field of view of $\simeq 20.008$ arcmin; this slightly larger nominal FoV only affects the empty outer regions of the synthetic images and has no impact on our BCG-offset measurements, which lie well within the ACIS-I array.
+The simulated X-ray images are produced in the soft band, restricting photon energies to 0.1–2.0 keV.